Michael Sicinski’s review published on Letterboxd:

 The central portion of mother!, which is marvelous on both an intellectual and a technical level, emphasizes the Lawrence character's needs and desires as trivial, the material demands of life as a nagging necessity for the vaunted poet.
 This is made evident when the older couple (Ed Harris and Michelle Pfeiffer) show up, a kind of faux-benevolent home invasion that soon becomes one opportunity after another to humiliate "Her."
 Eventually, a swarming group of the Poet's acolytes takes over the house, treating Lawrence like a gauche interloper.

 Like the suitors in Penelope's home in "The Odyssey," their sense of entitlement is both comical and shocking.
 At every turn, they seem to demand that "She" justify her very existence, and Lawrence's beleagured character is cast as a shrew just for attempting to maintain basic order.
-Aronofsky asks us to consider whether artistic creation really demands the orgiastic anarchy and unmitigated violence into Lawrence and Bardem's home devolves.
+Aronofsky asks us to consider whether artistic creation really demands the orgiastic anarchy and unmitigated violence into which Lawrence and Bardem's home devolves.
 And is Lawrence a "nag" for wanting her own work respected?

 I find mother!'s critique of gender and creativity compelling because it speaks loudly and indicts the very worst parts of me.
-When I write, I frequently have to pause because my wife or daughter calls me away, to tend to some domestic matter, or to share some interesting idea with me.
+When I write, I frequently have to pause because my wife or my son calls me away, to tend to some domestic matter, or to share some interesting idea with me.
 Sometimes it's frustrating.
 I would prefer uninterrupted solitude.
 But those flashes of frustration are momentary, because I recognize that I have made, and continue to make, the decision to live with other people, people I love more than I love myself or my work.

 That doesn't mean that I don't have those ugly flashes, though -- a desire to escape from the home and disappear into my work.
 But this is not only impossible but, let's face it, a disgusting white male prerogative. mother! reminded me how lucky I am to exist in the domestic sphere.
 It also reminded me that sometimes I can really be a motherfucker!